christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 <a href="https://arxiv.org/pdf/2407.02646" title="arxiv" rel="nofollow">Mechanistic interpretability</a> gives us a way to reverse engineer the internal workings of neural networks, turning the representations they learn into understandable algorithms.
-This helps us trace which parts of the model matter for a given task and decompose paths within the model into interpretable components.
+This helps us trace which parts of the model matter for a given task and decompose paths within the model into interpretable components that we can reason about, piece by piece.
+It's like having an x-ray or microscope to see inside the model.
+It reveals not just how model’s make decisions but also why certain behaviors stick around, even when we're trying to fine-tune or align them.

 With my current focus on transformer-based LLMs, theory of mind (ToM), and mechanistic interpretability, I've been wrestling with many core questions about ToM tasks: